• Skip to primary navigation

 Before I get into the details, you have to be willing to do a little bit of work.
 I promise, however (to most of you), the amount of money you save (or make) will be worth it!

 For those of you who don’t know me, I enjoy refurbishing furniture as a hobby [for extra income].
 Yes, I’ve made on average $500 per month flipping furniture (as a beginner) and this was all during my spare time.
-I’ve had months where I made only $300, but I’ve also had times where made $800 per month.
-That meant selling an average of four small pieces per month (i.e. coffee tables, console tables, side tables, and nightstands).
-From my experience, you earn even more with bigger pieces such as dining table sets and bigger chest drawers.
-Depending on your location, the type of furniture you flip, and how much effort you put into this side gig, your earnings will vary.
-However, the most important part is you having fun with it! 🙂
+I’ve had months where I barely made $400, but I’ve also had times where made over $1,000 per month.
+That meant selling an average of four to six small pieces per month (i.e. coffee tables, console tables, side tables, and nightstands).

 Now, you don’t have to do it to earn more, but you can certainly do it to save a ton more and add value to your space!